 It is proposed to re-use the same security mechanisms specified for CAPIF-3/4/5 and CAPIF-3e/4e/5e reference points to address the security aspects of CAPIF-6 and CAPIF-6e reference points, respectively.

 For the authentication and authorization of the API invoker by the AEF where the CCF serving the API invoker and serving the AEF are different, it is proposed to include interactions between two CCFs to allow the AEF to learn security and access control policy from the CCF serving the API invoker via the CCF serving the AEF and to allow the CCF serving the API invoker learn information about the AEF via the CCF serving the AEF to be used in the authorization of the API invoker.

+It is proposed to re-use clause 6.3.1.2 of TS 33.122 [4] for the key issue requirement #2.

 For CAPIF-6 and CAPIF-6e reference points, same security mechanisms specified in clauses 6.6 and 6.10 of TS 33.122 [4] for CAPIF-3/4/5 and CAPIF-3e/4e/5e reference points are used, respectively.

 For authentication and authorization of the API invoker in the CAPIF-2e reference point, the following figure and steps are the high-level presentation of the solution.